-Walking into the winding maze created by Diane Simpson, viewers encounter a series of sculptures that blur the boundaries between the two-dimensional plane and three-dimensional space.
-Constructed from corrugated board, fiberboard, aluminum, brass, linoleum, and galvanized steel, these forms shift under changing viewpoints, generating a dynamic sense of disorientation.
-Each angle reveals a new composition — a geometry that feels at once architectural and domestic, familiar yet estranged.
-In this tension between deconstruction and material familiarity, Simpson evokes fragments of everyday life where the body invisibly dwells.
+Walking into Diane Simpson’s exhibition, viewers encounter a series of sculptures that blur the boundaries between the two-dimensional planes and three-dimensional space.
+Constructed from corrugated board, fiberboard, aluminum, brass, linoleum, and galvanized steel, these forms shift under changing viewpoints, generating a sense of disorientation.
+The material qualities recall everyday life and domestic contexts, yet the geometric abstraction disrupts direct recognition— a chair’s slats spiral like a vanishing staircase, a column stands wide yet impossibly thin.
+This tension between familiarity and estrangement highlights Simpson’s interest in how utilitarian materials can be reorganized into new architectural forms.

-This sequence offers a subtle revelation: as viewers move from the gallery’s upper floor to the lower one, they trace the transformation of clothing into form, and function into abstraction.
-The realization of the body’s absence becomes central — its ghostly presence implied through the negative space between metal and board.
-Simpson presents an original and inspiring reimagining of how the overlooked structures of daily life and wears shape both form and identity.
+Moving between floors, viewers trace the transformation of pattern into geometry, and garment into architecture.
+The human body itself is absent, but its implied presence emerges through the negative space of sculptures.
+Simpson presents an original and inspiring reimagining of how the overlooked structures of daily life and wears shape identity.

 I like how you mention that this exhibition takes place on two different floors, and your analysis of why this is seems to be really well thought out.
 There is a lot of emphasis on the form of the pieces, which is nice, but I also wish there was some context regarding the artist's conceptual intentions.
 You mention how Simpson evokes the "fragments of everyday life", and I feel like it would be helpful to explain how that demonstrates through specific pieces.
 I think it would also be interesting if you talked a bit more about why she chose to represent women's formal wear alongside the more abstract furniture-looking pieces.